Horizon Europe is the EU’s ninth Research and Innovation Programme, running from 2021 to 2027.

-Horizon Europe is structured as three pillars - (1) excellent science, (2) global challenges and European industrial competitiveness, and (3) innovative Europe.
+Horizon Europe is organised into three pillars - 1) Excellent Science, 2) Global Challenges and European Industrial Competitiveness, and 3) Innovative Europe.
 There is also a fourth component, on widening participation and strengthening the European Research Area, which cuts across the entire programme.
-It will support EU Member States to unlock their national R&I potential and especially low R&I performing Member States to increase their participation in Horizon Europe.

 Pillar I – Excellent Science

 Pillar I supports frontier research and breakthrough scientific ideas, teams up the best researchers from Europe and beyond, and equips them with skills and world-class research infrastructures.

 Focus: flexible, long-term funding for pioneering research in Europe.
 There are three annual calls based on the academic age of the applicant - Starting Grant, Consolidator Grant and Advanced Grant.
 There is also a Synergy Grant, where 2 to 4 researchers can collaborate on a single project.

 Focus: all fields, from basic to applied research, supporting the mobility of researchers across national borders, sectors and disciplines.
 There are four main annual calls - Postdoctoral Fellowships, Doctoral Networks, Co-fund (of PhD or Postdoc programmes), and Staff Exchange.

 - Research Infrastructure

 Focus: to support the development, upgrading, and consolidation of excellent pan-European research infrastructures while optimising their use to address major scientific and societal challenges.